-For over five decades, the Texas International Law Journal has earned acclaim and recognition as one of the top international/specialty journals in the nation by providing its readers access to cutting-edge legal analysis of recent international developments.
+For over five decades, the Texas International Law Journal has earned acclaim and recognition as one of the top international journals in the nation by providing its readers access to cutting-edge legal analysis of recent international developments.
 The Journal publishes articles by scholars, judges, and practitioners; reviews of important recent books; and student-written notes.

-Practitioners, scholars, and courts of all levels have cited articles from the Texas International Law Journal as legal authority since its first issue appeared in 1965.
-Members of the Journal seek to maintain this tradition of excellence for our 50th continuous year of publishing by providing the legal community with the highest quality of secondary source material on current and relevant international legal developments.
+Practitioners, scholars, and courts of all levels have cited articles from the Texas International Law Journal as a legal authority since its first issue appeared in 1965.
+Members of the Journal seek to maintain this tradition of excellence for our 53rd continuous year of publishing by providing the legal community with the highest quality of secondary source material on current and relevant international legal developments.

 In the rapidly expanding discipline of international law, the Texas International Law Journal helps readers stay abreast and informed of recent developments and new scholarship by providing access to leading international legal, theoretical, and policy analysis.
 The Journal publishes academic articles, essays, and student notes in the areas of public and private international law, international legal theory, the law of international organizations, comparative and foreign law, and domestic laws with significant international implications.
 The editors and staff aim to fulfill these needs by concentrating on groundbreaking articles that will be useful to both practitioners and scholars.
 We hope you enjoy this latest issue.